openactive/data-model-validator/README.md

 #### type

-The validator will detect the type of the model being validated from the `type` property.
-You can override this by providing a type option.
+The validator will detect the type of the model being validated from the `@type` property.
+You can override this by providing a `type` option.

 e.g.